Product Testing and Certification

 05. July 2024

 Medical electrical equipment is used in medical practice because it provides necessary functions associated with its intended use.
-Medical electrical devices or medical electrical systems are expected to be safe and to function as intended.
+It is expected the medical electrical devices or medical electrical systems must be safe and function as intended.

-In general, IEC 60601-1-2 specifies immunity test levels for basic safety and essential performance based on the reasonably foreseeable maximum levels of electromagnetic disturbances.
-As there are no criteria for performance in general in IEC 60601-1-2, IEC TS 60601-4-2:2024 has been developed.
-The purpose of this technical specification is to address the performance of medical electrical equipment and medical electrical systems.
-It provides guidance on the assessment of immunity with regard to the intended use.
-In this technical specification, the immunity test levels for performance are based on typical levels of electromagnetic disturbances.
-Compliance with this technical specification is recommended by the FDA.
+In general, IEC 60601-1-2 specifies the immunity test levels for basic safety and essential performance based on the reasonably foreseeable maximum levels of electromagnetic disturbance.
+As there are no criteria for performance in general in IEC 60601-1-2, the Technical Specification IEC TS 60601-4-2:2024 has been developed.
+The purpose of this Technical Specification is to address the performance of medical electrical equipment and medical electrical systems.
+This Technical Specification provides guidance on the assessment of immunity with regard to the intended use.
+In this Technical Specification, the immunity test levels for performance are based on typical values for electromagnetic disturbances and are lower than in IEC 60601-1-2.
+The FDA recommends compliance with this Technical Specification.

-We are proud to announce that we can test according to IEC TS 60601-4-2 as we have successfully passed the accreditation assessment by the Slovenian Accreditation.
-We are expecting to receive the updated scope soon.
+We hereby announce that we can test according to the Technical Specifications IEC TS 60601-4-2.
+We have successfully passed the requirements for accreditation by the Slovenian accreditation.

 Here are the differences between IEC 60601-1-2 and IEC TS 60601-4-2: